Inguro-OU/war-of-memes/README.md

 🔹**Foundation for fulfilling universal human needs**

 Trustworthy communication is more than just a set of skills.
-It’s the foundation of human happiness because it fulfills essential human needs, including:
+It’s the foundation for human happiness because it fulfills essential human needs, including:

 1. **Need for Belonging** – Feeling truly heard and understood.
 2. **Need for Respect** – Being valued for our ideas and contributions.
 3. **Need for Growth** – Expanding our knowledge and seeing reality more clearly.

 Despite the importance of these universal human needs, many people feel isolated, unheard, and misunderstood.
 Ironically, trustworthy communication doesn’t rely on scarce resources—it multiplies when given.
 The real challenge?
-Most people lack the habit of communicating trustworthy, making their relationships and lives increasingly difficult.
+Most people lack the right habits, making their relationships and lives increasingly difficult.

 ---